Ramiro Reducindo

-Ramiro Goben Reducindo Radilla (born 10 February 1979) is a Mexican former professional boxer who competed from 2005 to 2010.
+Ramiro Goben Reducindo Radilla (born 10 February 1979) is a Mexican and former professional boxer who competed from 2005 to 2010.
 As an amateur, he won a gold medal at the 2003 Pan American Games and competed at the 2004 Summer Olympics.

 Amateur career

 At the 2002 Central American and Caribbean he lost the final to southpaw Shawn Terry Cox from Barbados and won silver.

 At the 2003 Pan American Games in Santo Domingo he upset Cuban southpaw Yoan Pablo Hernandez to win gold at light heavyweight.

 He participated in the 2004 Summer Olympics for his native country.
 There he was beaten in the first round of the light heavyweight division by Belarus' eventual runner-up Magomed Aripgadjiev.

 Professional career

 Reducindo turned pro in the cruiserweight and won his first eight bouts before getting KOd twice, once by Eric Fields.